What is Speech-Language Therapy?

 • Receptive language (language comprehension), including skills such as following directions, responding to a variety of questions, understanding a range of concepts, and processing more complex sentences and stories

-• Expressive language, including expanding sentences, building vocabulary, recalling and retelling stories, improving descriptive language, and augmenting verbal reasoning skills
+• Expressive language, including using single words or gestalts (“chunks” of language), expanding sentences, building vocabulary, recalling and retelling stories, improving descriptive language, and augmenting reasoning skills across a range of communication modalities (gestures, spoken language, AAC)

 • Articulation and phonology

-• Augmentative and Alternative Communication (AAC) such as the use of PECs, dedicated communication devices, and communication boards
+• Augmentative and Alternative Communication (AAC) such as the use of dedicated communication devices, switch-based communication tools, and “low-tech” options such as core-word-based communication boards

 • Cognition, including skills such as maintaining attention, improving working memory, sequencing activities, creating a plan, and flexible problem-solving